-Description debentures payable in the consolidated balance sheet as of December 31, 2016.
+Standard Description Period of Adoption Effect of Adoption on the financial statements debentures payable in the consolidated balance sheet as of December 31, 2016.
 Amortization and write-off of deferred debt issuance costs associated with the Company's SBA debentures and the OFS Capital WM revolving line of credit is included in interest expense in the consolidated statement of operations.
 See Note 8 for more details.
-There was no impact to consolidated earnings as a result of this adoption Response to SEC views on First Quarter ASU 2015-15, Interest - Imputation of Interest: ASU 2015-03.
-Given the absence of authoritative retrospectively Presentation and subsequent measurement of debt guidance within ASU 2015issuance costs associated with line-of-credit 03 for debt issuance costs related to line of credit arrangements - amendments to SEC paragraphs arrangements, the SEC stated it would not object to an entity deferring and presenting debt issuance costs as an asset and subsequently amortizing the deferred debt issuance costs ratably over the term of the line-ofcredit arrangement, regardless of whether there are any outstanding borrowings on the line of credit arrangement

-Net deferred debt issuance costs of \$256 and \$185 associated with the Company's PWB Credit Facility are presented as an asset and included in prepaid expenses and other assets in the consolidated balance sheet as of December 31, 2016 and 2015, respectively.
+There was no impact to consolidated earnings as a result of this adoption ASU 2015-15, Interest - Imputation of Interest: Presentation and subsequent measurement of debt issuance costs associated with line-of-credit arrangements - amendments to SEC paragraphs Response to SEC views on ASU 2015-03.
+Given the absence of authoritative guidance within ASU 2015-03 for debt issuance costs related to line of credit arrangements, the SEC stated it would not object to an entity deferring and presenting debt issuance costs as an asset and subsequently amortizing the deferred debt issuance costs ratably over the term of the line-of-credit arrangement, regardless of whether there are any outstanding borrowings on the line of credit arrangement First Quarter 2016 retrospectively Net deferred debt issuance costs of \$256 and \$185 associated with the Company's PWB Credit Facility are presented as an asset and included in prepaid expenses and other assets in the consolidated balance sheet as of December 31, 2016 and 2015, respectively.
 There was no impact to consolidated earnings as a result of this adoption